Skip to content

 The breed is a designer breed, and like most, it is not officially recognised by the American Kennel Club.
 However, it has been registered by the Continental Kennel Club, The Dog Registry of America, and the American Rare Breed Association.

-Who are Kyi-Leo dogs best for?
+Who is a Kyi-Leo best for?

 As small-sized dogs, they are perfect for apartment life.
 This dog is adaptable and suitable whether you are one person at home or a large family with children of all ages.